sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 in handy.
 It attempts to reduce the branching factor on future choices by selecting the variable that is involved in the largest number of constraints on other unassigned variables.

+- least-constraining-value heuristic: It prefers the value that rules out the fewest choices for the neighboring variables in the constraint graph.

+Why should variable selection be fail-first, but value selection be fail-last?
+It turns out that, for a wide variety of problems, a variable ordering that chooses a variable with the minimum number of remaining values helps minimize the number of nodes in the search tree by pruning larger parts of the tree earlier.

+### 6.3.2 Interleaving search and inference
+- **forward checking**: Whenever a variable X is assigned, the forward-checking process establishes arc consistency for it: for each unassigned variable Y that is connected to X by a constraint, delete from Y ’s domain any value that is inconsistent with the value chosen for X.